jackson-peter/RNAvis/README.md

 ## References
 Jia, J., Lu, W., Liu, B., Fang, H., Yu, Y., Mo, W., Zhang, H., Jin, X., Shu, Y., Long, Y., Pei, Y., Zhai, J., 2022.
 An atlas of plant full-length RNA reveals tissue-specific and monocots–dicots conserved regulation of poly(A) tail length.
 Nat.
 Plants 8, 1118–1126. https://doi.org/10.1038/s41477-022-01224-9

+You can find the code for the pipeline on the following links:

+- The original FLEPseq2 pipeline: https://github.com/ZhaiLab-SUSTech/FLEPSeq
+- The version used here (with the additional tail detection): https://github.com/jackson-peter/FLEPseq2